Microscopic origin of scalar potential induced topological transition in massive Dirac fermions and scalar Hall effect: Lattice model: From 1D to 2D

-With these definitions one can clearly see the connection between the band inversion and the \textit{mass} (Fig.\,\ref{fig:band2}) in two dimensions as well.
+With these definitions, one can clearly see the connection between the band inversion and the \textit{mass} (Fig.\,\ref{fig:band2}) in two dimensions as well.
 From Fig.\,\ref{fig:band2}, one can see that with the increase of the scalar potential, there is a band gap closing and reopening, similar to what we observe in the one-dimensional case (Fig.\,\ref{fig:band1c},\ref{fig:band1l}).
-At the critical point, where the bands touch each other, the order parameter as well as the Chern number undergo a jump indicating a change of the topological phase.
+At the critical point, where the bands touch each other, the order parameter as well as the Chern number undergo a jump indicating a change in the topological phase.
 This is consistent with our earlier picture of band inversion through the mixing of different mass regimes.
 The non-zero Chern number indicates the generation of a Hall current due to the scalar potential.
-Since the effect is triggered by a scalar term rather than a vector field, we call it \textit{Scalar Hall Effect} to distinguish it from the existing Hall effects.
-This is an emergent effect caused by the mixture of quantum states mediated by the scalar potential.
-In a topologically trivial regime each occupied band is comprised of states with the same sign of the mass term.
-As we increase the potential, the interchange of states with opposite mass term takes place.
-Increase of the scalar potential enhances the mixing of states with opposite mass term and thus transports the system from a topologically trivial to non trivial phase, characterised by a non-zero Chern number.
+Since the effect is triggered by a scalar term rather than a vector field, we call it \textit{scalar Hall Effect}.
+This is to distinguish its origin.
+In spirit it is an emergent quantum anomalous Hall effect caused by the mixture of quantum states mediated by the scalar potential.
+In a topologically trivial regime, each occupied band is comprised of states with the same sign of the mass term.
+As we increase the potential, the interchange of states with opposite mass terms takes place.
+An increase of the scalar potential enhances the mixing of states with opposite mass terms and thus transports the system from a topologically trivial to a non-trivial phase, characterised by a non-zero Chern number.
 The critical potential ($V_C$ in Fig.\,\ref{fig:band2}) at which the transition takes place shows a parabolic dependence with respect to the parameter $M$ that controls the \textit{mass} of the system (Fig.\,\ref{fig:mv}) and a logarithmic behaviour with respect to the potential concentration (Fig.\,\ref{fig:vc}).